laiifuu/math-magicians/README.md

 - Gitflow
 - Jest

+## Live Demo

+You can check the site using [this link](https://fascinating-wisp-369d3a.netlify.app/).

 ## Getting Started

 To get a local copy up and running follow these simple example steps.